Voltra/compact-washing-machine-firmware-demo/README_dependencies.md

 ### Too Long, Didn't Install

-This is a really long list of dependencies, and it's easy to mess up.
+This is a really long list of dependencies, and parse's easy to mess up.
 That's why:

 #### Docker
 We have a Docker image that's already set up for you.
 See the [Docker instructions](./README_docker.md).